Reducing Cost-to-Serve

 My Role

-To improve user trust and confidence in card payment methods, I collaborated with external teams to identify UX gaps, developed and led the strategies in pre-authorization communication, and created a standardized info banner component for the design system.
+To improve user trust and confidence in card payment methods, I spearheaded a cross-vertical initiative to align the Transport, Food, and Logistics teams under a unified communication framework.
 Additionally, I worked with the Product Marketing Writer to enhance help center articles, significantly increasing their helpfulness.

 Early Inights